Ranger Creek Ranch

 Q: Can hogs be hunted by archery?

-A: Yes, we have ground blinds that can be set up on active spots and tripods stands near corn spinners.
+A: Yes, we have ground blinds and tripods that can be set up on active spots and tripods stands near corn spinners.

 Q: Am I limited to hogs?